BartMassey/microbit-spectrum/README.md

 Bart Massey 2022

 This Rust app for the BBC micro:bit v2 uses its microphone to listen and displays spectral power.
-The spectral bar centers correspond very roughly to 375, 750, 1125, 1500, and 1875 Hz.
-The bar height is dB in unspecified units of audio
+The spectral bars are set to cover five arbitrarily-chosen bands.
+The bar height is dB in unspecified units of audio power, with an offset.
-power: the base LED is 60 dB and each successive LED is 3dB.

 ## Build and Run